captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-And I swore I wouldn’t come back.
+And I swore I'd never come back.
 You terrified me.

 ---